 I’m going to show how leading questions can adversely affect responses to generate biased market research.
 Then I’ll show demonstrate how to rephrase questions so that they no longer promote bias.

 A leading question influences an individual to provide a particular response.
 The point of survey research is to obtain objective consumer feedback.
 Questions must be clearly crafted, so answers are based solely on respondents’ perspectives.

 Here are a couple of examples of leading questions I’ve seen in surveys over the years.

 “Are you more likely to purchase Brand ABC over others because of your experience?”

 This question was in an on-site intercept survey at an event marketing program.
 “Are you more likely” is leading.
 It’s worded like a “yes/no” question, but it influences respondents to think in terms of being “more likely” to purchase.
 Responses are biased toward the brand.
 The brand team may look like rock stars when the program is finished, but they’ll never know how much of the reported purchase intent was elicited from the wording of the question rather than the respondent’s true perspective.

 Here is a more objective way to word that question:

 “How likely are you to purchase Brand ABC over other brands because of your experience?”

-The respondent is not guided to give a positive or negative response.
-The answer is elicited from a purely personal attitude.
-Responses can be analyzed using a Likert scale.
-We usually use a five-point scale, with five being “Extremely Likely” and one being “Extremely Unlikely.”
+The question does not guide the respondent to give a positive or negative response.
+The answer elicits a purely personal attitude.
+We usually use a five-point scalelikert scale, with five being “Extremely Likely” and one being “Extremely Unlikely.”
 There’s merit to using a seven or a ten-point scale as well, but five fits well with brief, on-site intercepts.
 See an earlier post of mine on eliminating interviewer bias.